Getting life insurance with epilepsy

 Here’s how it works.

 1. Get quotes.
-The first step when you buy life insurance is getting free online quotes.
+The first step when you buy life insurance is to get free online quotes.
 You’ll answer a few questions about yourself, including your medical history, and get estimates on what your life insurance policy could cost.
 If you have a history of epilepsy, you’ll most likely have to speak with an agent, who will ask a little more about your health history for accurate quotes.

 2. Talk to a licensed agent.
 Whether you get instant quotes or not, the next step is to speak with an insurance expert on the phone.
 A Policygenius expert will contact you to discuss your coverage options and ask a few more questions.
 Your initial quotes may be adjusted based on your conversation.
 As the agent learns more about you, they can give you a more accurate estimate of your premium costs.